 Allegations in Kenya have focused on claims that Cambridge Analytica helped president Uhuru Kenyatta to retain power in 2017 by designing divisive campaigns that demonised opposition candidate Raila Odinga, bringing the country closer to civil conflict.

-The company’s impact in Africa has in fact been massively exaggerated as a result of claims made by Cambridge Analytica itself.
 But caution is required, at least when it comes to the stories about interference in Nigeria and Kenya.
 The company’s impact has in fact been massively exaggerated as a result of claims made by Cambridge Analytica itself.

 Speaking about the campaign of Kenyatta’s Jubilee Party, managing director Mark Turnbull has been caught on camera claiming to have “staged the whole thing”.
 Unsurprisingly, given the willingness of employees of the firm to talk about the use of underhand strategies such as honey traps and fake news, opposition leaders are up in arms.
 National Super Alliance official Norman Magaya has called for a full investigation into Cambridge Analytica’s role, accusing it, and the ruling party, of trying to subvert the people’s will.

 But while such investigations need to be conducted and questions raised by the opposition need to be answered, we should also ask a prior question: can Cambridge Analytica deliver on its claims?

 The evidence from Africa is no.

 This is not to say that Cambridge Analytica doesn’t present a threat to democracy, or that it should not be ashamed of itself or face investigation.
 But it is to say that its impact in Africa has been over-hyped because it serves a variety of interests to do so.